-Management's discussion and analysis of our financial condition and results of operations are based upon our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States.
+Management's discussion and analysis of our financial condition and results of operations is based upon our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States.
 The preparation of these financial statements requires management to make estimates and judgments that affect the reported amounts of assets, liabilities, revenue and expenses, and related disclosure of contingent assets and liabilities.
-On an on-going basis, we evaluate our estimates, including those related to income taxes, goodwill and intangibles, accounts receivable, inventory, stock-based compensation, warranty obligations, fair value measurements, purchase price allocation, and financing and equity instruments.
+On an on-going basis, we evaluate our estimates, including those related to income taxes, goodwill and intangibles, receivables, inventory, stock-based compensation, warranty obligations, fair value measurements, purchase price allocation, and financing and equity instruments.
 Management bases its estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.

 The critical accounting estimates are those that we believe are the more significant judgments and estimates used in the preparation of our financial statements.
-There have been no material changes to the critical accounting estimates as described in our Management's Discussion and Analysis of Financial Condition and Results of Operations and in the Notes to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2014.
+There have been no material changes to the critical accounting estimates as described in our Management's Discussion and Analysis of Financial Condition and Results of Operations and in the Notes to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2014, except for changes relating to the Energy Source acquisition pertaining to revenue recognition, unbilled contract receivables and billings in excess of costs and estimated earnings (see Note 1 to the Condensed Consolidated Financial Statements).